 Antelope Elementary Students are permitted to ride bikes and scooters to school.
 There is not an adequate amount of storage or security for skateboards or rollerblades, and students should not bring these items to school.
+Students must walk their bicycles/scooters while on school property.
 Bicycles/scooters must be locked securely to a school-provided bicycle rack while at school.
 They are not to be kept in any other part of the school property.
 The school is not responsible for lost, stolen, or damaged bicycles and equipment brought by students.
 All students are encouraged to obey all traffic laws and to wear helmets while riding bicycles or scooters.